resthub/resthub.org/backbone-stack.rst

  * Creating console.* functions if they do not exists (old IE versions)
  * Optionnaly sending logs to the server, in order to make JS error tracking and debugging easier

- In order to send logs to the server, import console.js in your main.js (already done by default) :
+ In order to send logs to the server, import console.js in your main.js (already done by default):

 .. code-block:: javascript

     // Load our app module and pass it to our definition function require(['console', 'app']);

-In your app.js, you can define different console.level values, which define what log level will be sent to the server :
+In your app.js, you can define different console.level values, which define what log level will be sent to the server:

 .. code-block:: javascript